-IREX reserves the right to verify all of the information included in the application.
-In the event that there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.
+IREX reserves the right to verify all the information included in the application.
+In the event of a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

 IREX does not discriminate against grant applicants because of race, color, religion, sex, age, national origin, disability or any other protected characteristic as established by U.S. law.
-The Global Solutions Program promotes inclusion and diversity in learning.
+IREX and the Global Solutions Program promote inclusion and diversity in learning.
 Facilitators with disabilities are strongly encouraged to apply.